kmkouokam/terraform-aws-modules-VPC-MySql_ActiveMQ-Elasticached-Beanstalk/README.md

 Features
 ------------------------------------------------------------------------------------------------------------------------
-1- Create mutlistack application with MySQl, Elasticached, ActiveMQ in the backend, and Beanstalk in the frontend inside VPC.
+1- Create mutlistack application with MySQl, Elasticached, ActiveMQ in the backend, and Beanstalk as the frontend, and VPC.

 2- Iam role and policies for beantalk